 Bronna Zlochiver - The Village Potter

-Bronna Zlochiver’s passion for making pottery started with her first ceramics class in college in 1969.
-She loved working with clay so much that, after graduating and moving to San Antonio, TX, she began taking classes at the McNay Art Institute at night while teaching third grade in a primarily Mexican American school district during the day.
-After a year, Bronna “retired” from teaching and worked as the pot shop assistant at the McNay.
+Bronna’s passion for making pottery started with her first ceramics class in college in 1969.
+She loved working with clay so much that, after graduating and moving to San Antonio, TX, she began taking classes at the San Antonio Art Institute (SAAI) at night while teaching third grade during the day.
+After a year, Bronna “retired” from teaching and worked as the pot shop assistant at SAAI.

-A decade and several moves around the country later, married with two children, Bronna studied with Valley Possony in Falls Church, VA, for two and a half years.
-To this day, she calls Possony “’my teacher’ because of Vally’s strong aesthetic influence on my work.”
+A decade and several moves around the east coast of the US later, married with two children, Bronna studied with Valley Possony in Falls Church, VA, for two and a half years.

 During the 80s, 90s, and early 2000s, Bronna continued potting while working full-time as a secretary and later as a copyeditor and proofreader for the National Education Association.
-She retired and moved to Vernon in December 2008, intending to make pots full-time.
-From August 2009 to April 2014, Bronna was affiliated with the Brattleboro Clayworks, which she did from August of 2009 to April of 2014.
-Through this affiliation she got to know the local craft scene and network with many local potters and other artisans.
+She retired and moved to Vermont in December of 2008, intending to make pots full-time.
+That winter, she met Claudia Teachman, a local potter who encouraged Bronna to join the Brattleboro Clayworks, which she did from August of 2009 to April of 2014.
+Through this affiliation she got to know the local craft scene and network with local potters and other creative people.
 Bronna set up her home studio and founded Pacem Pottery in 2012 and, in 2018, changed her business name to The Village Potter.
 Her website is villagepottervt.com.